-Expenditure line Method of allocation Why considered appropriate How satisfied Power The Energy system (Optima) collects costs at meter level and this costed directly to the activity where possible.
-Where site meters supply more than one service the account is split based upon estimated power usage of equipment on site.
-Where metered data is available it is used, otherwise a management estimate is applied per RAG 4.10.
-Management estimates are reviewed by finance business partners with operational colleagues.
-Income treated as negative expenditure Renewable Obligation Certificates income associated with each service type allocated appropriately.
-Directly allocated Reviewed with operational colleagues.
-Bulk Supply N/A Nil operating expenditure Nil operating expenditure Renewals expensed in year - infrastructure/ non- infrastructure N/A Nil operating expenditure Nil operating expenditure Other operating expenditure - Other direct costs - Telephone Landline costs are directly allocated.
-Mobile phone costs are allocated in the same way as employment costs.
-Directly allocated, where possible, and the rest in line with cost of employment.
-In line with employment allocation process.
-Other operating expenditure - Other direct costs - Rents Rents are directly allocated to service.
-Directly allocated Monthly costs review to ensure directly allocated costs are correct.
-Other operating expenditure - Employment costs These costs are allocated based on a management assessment.
-For overhead costs these are allocated based on number of FTEs.
-All employment costs charged to capital are allocated based on timesheets as well as standard capitalisation for key teams.
+Expenditure line How costs are allocated Why considered appropriate How satisfied Power The Energy system (Optima) collects costs at meter level and this costed directly to the activity where possible.
+Where site meters supply more than one service the account is split based upon estimated power usage of equipment on site Where metered data is available it is used, otherwise a management estimate is applied per RAG 4.09 Management estimates are reviewed by finance business partners with operational colleagues Income treated as negative expenditure Allocated to main service, sub split to individual service using the same allocations as power above No sub metering at large sites so the only way that this is possible Management estimates are reviewed by finance business partners with operational colleagues Service charges - Abstraction Directly allocated Directly allocated Directly allocated Service charges - Other Directly allocated Directly allocated Directly allocated Service charges - Discharge Directly allocated Directly allocated Directly allocated Bulk Supply Directly allocated Directly allocated Directly allocated Other operating expenditure - Employment costs based on gross manpower costs (i.e. prior to capital recharges) These costs are allocated based on a management assessment.
+For overhead costs these are allocated based on number of FTEs All employment costs charged to capital are allocated based on timesheets.
 For remaining operating costs, management assessments are based, where possible, on operational data.
-Where this is not possible estimates have been made.
-Finance business partners are trained in accounting separation guidelines and meet with all operational budget managers.
-A peer review is also undertaken.
+Where this is not possible estimates have been made Finance business partners are trained in accounting separation guidelines and meet with all operational budget managers.
+A peer review is also undertaken Other operating expenditure - Hired and contracted services These costs are allocated direct to service through our procurement system (Ariba) and work management system (WMS).
+For elements which cross price controls, an assessment is done to allocate these costs based on an appropriate driver Directly allocated A review is undertaken monthly and at the end of the year to ensure all costs have been allocated correctly

-Table 4 - Wholesale wastewater cost allocations - continued
+Table 4 - Wholesale wastewater cost allocations (continued)